T2VAttack: Adversarial Attack on Text-to-Video Diffusion Models: Method

 \subsection{Problem Formulation}

 Let $G$ denote a text-to-video model that takes a textual prompt $X$ as input and produces a video $G(X)$ expected to be semantically aligned with $X$.
-The attacker aims to construct an adversarial prompt $X'$ such that the generated adversarial video $G(X')$ minimizes a predefined attack objective $M$, while ensuring that the perturbation is imperceptible and that $X'$ remains both semantically and formally similar to $X$.
-Formally, this can be formulated as the following optimization problem:
+The attacker aims to construct an adversarial prompt $X'$ that maximally degrades the quality of the generated video $G(X')$, while ensuring that the perturbation is imperceptible, \ie, $X'$ remains both semantically and formally similar to $X$.
+Formally, this can be formulated as the following constrained optimization problem:

-where $f(\cdot)$ is the evaluation function measuring the attack impact on the adversarial video $G(X')$.
-In this work, we define two \textbf{attack objectives}: the semantic objective $f_s$ and the temporal objective $f_t$.
-The similarity function $g(\cdot,\cdot)$ quantifies the textual similarity between $X$ and $X'$, which is further decomposed into formal similarity and semantic similarity.
-The perturbation constraint $\epsilon$ specifies the minimum similarity threshold to ensure imperceptibility.
-We denote by $Q: X \rightarrow X'$ the mapping from an original prompt to its adversarial prompt, termed the \textbf{attack method}, and $G$ represents the black-box T2V models under attack.
+where $f(\cdot)$ is an evaluation function that scores a given quality dimension of the generated video, and $\mathcal{L}(\cdot,\cdot)$ is the attack loss measuring the quality degradation from the original video $G(X)$ to the adversarial video $G(X')$.
+We instantiate the attack loss as the score drop $\mathcal{L} = f(G(X)) - f(G(X'))$.
+Considering the inherently spatiotemporal nature of video, we instantiate $f$ with two \textbf{attack objectives}: the semantic objective $f_s$ and the temporal objective $f_t$ (Sect.~\ref{sec:attack_metrics}).
+The constraint function $g(\cdot,\cdot)$ quantifies the textual similarity between $X$ and $X'$, which is further decomposed into semantic similarity and formal similarity (Sect.~\ref{sec:evaluation}).
+The constraint $g(X, X') \geq \epsilon$, with $\epsilon$ specifying the minimum similarity threshold, acts as the textual counterpart to the perturbation constraint, inherently bounding the perturbation to ensure imperceptibility.
+We denote by $\mathcal{A}: X \rightarrow X'$ the mapping from an original prompt to its adversarial prompt, termed the \textbf{attack method}, and $G$ represents the black-box T2V models under attack.
 An overview of the attack pipeline is illustrated in Figure \ref{fig:pipe}.